 What is the Center for Learning Biblical Greek?

-The primary activity of the Center is to provide a personal, one-on-one, online Biblical Greek instruction program.
-To learn more about this Greek learning program, read this Q&A and contact us to set up an orientation to get started.
+The primary activity of the Center is to provide personal, one-on-one, online Biblical Greek instruction.
+The flagship course is our Beginning Greek program.
+In addition, the Center offers intermediate Greek courses.
+To learn more about the Beginning Greek course program, read the Q&A below and contact us to set up an orientation to get started.

 Who should learn New Testament Greek?

-Many from all walks of life including laypeople, pastors, homeschoolers, and students in high school, college, or seminary.
+There are many from all walks of life that learn Greek, including laypeople, pastors, homeschoolers, and students in high school, college, or seminary.

 Learning Greek does not require you to be born with some special ‘gift.’
-It requires two things: A desire to learn Greek and consistency of at least one hour a day when first learning Greek.
+It requires two things: A desire to learn Greek, and consistency of at least one hour a day.

 The goal should be to read Greek, not “translate” Greek.
-There are plenty of English translations out there if you need a translation.
+There are plenty of English translations out there.
 The ultimate goal for learning Greek is to interpret God’s Word on the deep level of the original language, giving you the tools for enrichment and precision.
 A computer program cannot do this for you.
 To become competent in reading and understanding Greek you need to put in the time and work.
 No one has ever regretted learning Greek.
 The rewards are immeasurable!

 Give someone a commentary and you feed them for a day; teach them to read Greek and you feed them for a lifetime.